Itachjw/itachjw.github.io/_pages/about.md

 We welcome students who are interested in affective computing and multi-intelligence collaboration research to join us.
 For undergraduate students, please check [本科生招生简章](http://itachjw.github.io/undergraduate).
 For postgraduate students, please check [硕士生招生简章](http://itachjw.github.io/postgraduate).

 ## Recent News
+* **Jun.
+25 2024**: Two paper are accepted by PRCV.
+Congrats to Weizhi and Yuxian!
-* **Mar 13 2024**: One paper about person re-identification is accepted by ICME.
+* **Mar.
+13 2024**: One paper about person re-identification is accepted by ICME.
-* **Dec 12 2023**: One paper about multimodal sentiment analysis is accepted by ICASSP.
+* **Dec.
+12 2023**: One paper about multimodal sentiment analysis is accepted by ICASSP.
 Congrats to Jingzhe Li!
-* **Nov 17 2023**: One China Postdoctoral Science Foundation project is granted.
+* **Nov.
+17 2023**: One China Postdoctoral Science Foundation project is granted.
-* **Aug 22 2023**: I am selected as a post-doctoral innovative research post in Hubei Province.
+* **Aug.
+22 2023**: I am selected as a post-doctoral innovative research post in Hubei Province.
-* **Apr 14 2023**: One paper about multimodal sentiment analysis is accepted by SOFTWARE GUIDE (In Chinese).
+* **Apr.
+14 2023**: One paper about multimodal sentiment analysis is accepted by SOFTWARE GUIDE (In Chinese).
 Congrats to Jingzhe Li!
-* **Oct 20 2022**: Join [School of Computer Science](https://cs.ccnu.edu.cn/) at Central China Normal University.
+* **Oct.
+20 2022**: Join [School of Computer Science](https://cs.ccnu.edu.cn/) at Central China Normal University.

 ## Research Interests
 * Multimodal sentiment analysis